TheHolyOneZ/ZFeedback/README.md

 ## What it is

-Most bug trackers assume the project has a public GitHub repository.
-Around 30 of the 50 tools in the Z catalogue don't have one — so until now there was simply no way for anyone to report a problem with them.
+Fifty tools spread across fifty repositories, release pages and issue trackers is fifty places to look.
+ZFeedback is all of it in one window — one catalogue, one place to report something, one place to see what happened next.

-ZFeedback is that missing piece.
-It's two things in one window:
+It's two things at once:

 - **A storefront.** Browse all 50 tools by category, search them, read what each one does, and open the download in your real browser.